jonnymoo/katas/bank/Readme.md

 This will execute the code defined in the `main.ts` file.

-This is the acceptance test - you should get the followig output:
+This is the acceptance test - you should get the following output:

 ```
 Given a client makes a deposit of 1000 on 10/1/2012